LindeSchoenmaker/LindeSchoenmaker.github.io/README.md

 (In a separate window) open [qsprpred.cloud.vhp4safety.nl](https://qsprpred.cloud.vhp4safety.nl/).

 Welcome to the Workshop on how to use (pre-existing) QSAR models for making predictions on molecular initiating event (MIE) activation!
-This markdown provides materials to help you explore the options that are offered and interpret the results.
+This markdown provides materials to help you explore the options that our tool offers and how to interpret the results.

 ## Workshop overview